grid reference TM 166 445Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-It appears that the license from the Belvedere was transferred here some time in the 1920s, as the Belvedere's entry in the 1910 Ipswich Rate book has been annotated "Late Belvedere - new site General Gordon".
+It appears that the license from the adjacent Belvedere was transferred to this pub some time in the mid-1920s, as the Belvedere's entry in the 1910 Ipswich Rate book has been annotated "Late Belvedere - new site General Gordon".
 We know the Belvedere was still trading at least as late as 1923 from its entry in the Borough Police beat book.

-Called General Gordon before 1980, but not to be confused with General Gordon, 18-20 Upper Barclay St., which was still open until c1933.
-The landlord from Upper Barclay St (E R Webb). seems to have moved to this pub and possibly changed the name at that time.
+The pub was initially called the New Belvedere when it first opened.
+The pub was then called the General Gordon until 1980, but not to be confused with General Gordon, 18-20 Upper Barclay Street, which was still open until about 1933.
+The landlord from Upper Barclay St (E R Webb). seems to have moved to this pub and possibly changed the name at about that time.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)